fledge-iot/fledge-filter-rate/docs/index.rst

     - **Reduced collection rate**: The nominal data rate to send data out.
 This defines the period over which is outgoing data item is averaged.

-    - **Rate Units**: The units that the reduced collection rate is expressed in; per second, minute or hour
+    - **Rate Units**: The units that the reduced collection rate is expressed in; per second, minute, hour or day

       +----------+
       | |rate_3| |